barumau/pandunia/english/pandunia-english.md

 be bio mute - ferment (leaven)
 be boli - boil (be boiled)
 be bum - explode (blow up)
+be estaci - stand still
+be jene - be born
 be loka - be located (lie, be situated)
 be mas - exceed (be greater than)
+be mata - die
+be shuru - begin (get started)
+be suka - like (enjoy, be fond of)
+be supra - surpass (go over)
 be tam - covet
 be tele loka - teleport
 be teza - intensify